-In some cases, the sports have even shared drivers, as was the case with Fernando Alonso and Juan Pablo Montoya who both raced in F1 and then gave IndyCar a try.
-Finally, both sports operate a similar flag system, with the yellow flag being the most common, used to designate the need for caution, causing the cars to slow down.
+In some cases, the sports have even shared drivers, as was the case with Fernando Alonso and Juan Pablo Montoya, who both raced in F1 and then gave IndyCar a try.
+Former F1 drivers Marcus Ericsson and Romain Grosjean also race in IndyCar now as well.

 Now that we have gone through the similarities between IndyCar and F1, it’s time to think about the differences.

 As I mentioned in the first section, the cars used in Formula 1 and IndyCar may look similar, but they vary in plenty of ways.
 The first way they vary is in the engines used.
 Although both use V6s, IndyCar engines are 2.2 liters and the F1 engines are 1.6 liters.

 F1 engines are single turbocharger engines, while IndyCars use a twin turbocharger system.
 There is also a difference in horsepower between the two, with IndyCar engines capable of between 550-700 HP, and F1 engines putting out close to 1000 HP.
 They also run on different fuels, with IndyCar running on a more ethanol-heavy fuel than F1’s unleaded petrol.

 In Formula 1, there are four engine suppliers, while in IndyCar there are just two.
 They are limited to 12,000 RPM, with F1 engines limited to 15,000 RPM.
 Aside from the engine, the teams in F1 must design their own chassis, whereas in IndyCar the cars are all made to a set of specs, which means they only differ very slightly with things like the engine and some aero tuning.